 Transcripts should be mailed to: Office of Undergraduate Admissions, Binghamton University PO Box 6001, Binghamton, NY 13902-6001.

-two completed semesters of English (non-ESL) courses at a U.S. college/university with grades of B or better; or
+two complete English (non-ESL) courses at a U.S. college/university with grades of B or better; or

 Binghamton requires all students to complete an English placement exam during Orientation.
 This is a diagnostic exam testing students in listening, reading and writing.
-If results of this examination indicate the student would benefit from additional English language support, the student will be required to take a minimum of one ESL course during the fall semester.
-ESL courses can be taken along with other university courses and don't require any additional cost.
+If results of this examination indicate the student would benefit from additional English language support, the student will be placed on an ELI (English Language Institute) Track.
+ELI courses can be taken along with other university courses and don't require any additional cost.

 Submit Financial Support Documents